LostArtefacts/TRX/docs/GAME_FLOW.md

 ```

 This means that the game will enforce your chosen value for this particular
 config setting.
-If the player launches the config tool, the option to toggle
+If the player tries to edit the settings, the option to toggle
-save crystals will be greyed out.
+save crystals will be disabled.

 You can add as many settings within the `enforced_config` section as needed.
 Refer to the key names within `cfg\TR1X.json5` and `cfg\TR2X.json5` for